 For quite some time now I’ve been struggling with the question of how to move forward with this website restoration.bike.

-In this article I want to commit my thoughts to paper around this online endeavour and come up with tangible and measurable next steps moving forward.
+In this article I want to commit my thoughts to paper around this online endeavor and come up with tangible and measurable next steps moving forward.

 All three of them are financially well off.
 Big houses, multiple income streams, jobs that pay good money, you get the deal.